Marketing That Has to Prove It Worked.

 "The most dangerous person in any market right now is someone who has internalized 100 years of direct response thinking and knows how to point AI at it.
 That combination is rarer than it should be."

 My name is Brian Kasday.
 I spent 40 years doing this for clients — working primarily out of Las Vegas, which is where the name comes from.
 In 2024, I retired from client work and landed in Tulsa, Oklahoma, where I am now pleasantly semi-retired.
-I published two books in 2026.
+I’m publishing books on marketing and AI for operators.
 And I write a newsletter when I have something worth saying — which is usually about exactly this: the direct response principles that have driven revenue for a century, applied to what AI can execute right now.

 No consulting pitch.
 No course hiding the real information behind a paywall.
 I retired.
 I have no financial interest in giving you bad advice, and no reason to hold anything back.